wuciawe/wuciawe.github.io/_posts/2017-02-09-softmax-regression-revisit.md

 of the derivative of each \\(y\\), we need to do \\(|n * \log_2 m|\\) multiplications as the contribution of the parameters not on the path is zero.

-Also note that, the hierarchical softmax only accelerate the process of model training, in prediction phrase, you still need to calculate the probability of all leaves to find a optimal prediction.
+Also note that, the hierarchical softmax only accelerate the process of model training, in prediction phase, you still need to calculate the probability of all leaves to find a optimal prediction.